dimajix/flowman/docs/spec/mapping/sql.md

 ## Description
 The `sql` mapping is easy to use, you can simply type in the SQL to be executed.
-Flowman will take care of instantiating all upstream mappings, which are refernced as table names in the SQL statement.
+Flowman will take care of instantiating all upstream mappings, which are referenced as table names in the SQL statement.